Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: The pushforward operator bridge in the Lebesgue layer

 for almost every \(t\) such that \(0<w_\theta(t)<\infty\).
-In particular, in the absolutely continuous regime, the operator \(A_\theta\) coincides with the usual pushforward density, and can be written as the product of the geometric level density \(w_\theta\) and the relative density \(Q_{\theta,h}\).
+In particular, in the absolutely continuous regime, the operator \(A_\theta\) coincides with the usual pushforward density, and this density in turn factorizes into the geometric level density \(w_\theta\) and the relative density \(Q_{\theta,h}\).